Founded December 2015

 Investor The Trendlines Group

-Zeev Implants is developing a unique dental implant based on a modular design that can easily connect or separate to achieve a custom length.
+Zeev Implants is developing a unique dental implant based on a modular design to achieve a custom length.
+The implant has multiple sections (rings) that connect or separate to achieve a customized length.

 With millions of implants placed every year, the market seeks a viable solution to combat total extraction of the implant.

 More than 25 years practicing dental surgery, implantology, and prosthodontics; MA, Entrepreneurship and Innovation, Swinburne University of Technology, Australia; attorney dealing with malpractice in dentistry

 14 years of experience in R&D and manufacturing in the medical device industry; previously, executive positions in leading Israeli dental implant companies; BSc, electrical/electronics engineering and physics, Technion-Israel Institute of Technology

 Peri-implant disease is an inflammatory condition that affects the soft and hard gum tissue around dental implants.
 It results when bacteria build up on the base of the implant (below the gum line) and cause resorption of the bone that supports the implant, which may lead to implant loss.
 An irreversible condition, peri-implant disease occurs in 30% to 50% of cases.

 Current treatment options (nonsurgical and surgical) to stop the progression of bone loss and kill off the bacteria are only partially effective.
 Often the dentist must completely remove the implant and replace it with a new one.

 The global dental implants and prosthetics market was $6.4 billion in 2013, and is estimated to reach $10 billion by 2020 (MarketsandMarkets).
 Drivers include aging baby boomers and an increased focus on quality dental care.